 Political action committees — Traditional PACs are a way that businesses get around the corporate giving restriction to candidates.
 Employees of a particular company can make contributions of up to $5,000 to the PAC.
 And the PAC, often controlled by a corporate lobbyist, can make contributions to candidates of $5,000.
-There are other non-business PACs, too, such as those sponsored by labor unions and issue advocacy organizations.
+There are other non-business PACs, too, such as “leadership PACs” sponsored by politicians, and those sponsored by labor unions and issue advocacy organizations.

 Super PACs — These are political committees, made possible by the Supreme Court’s Citizens United v.
 Federal Election Commission decision and another lower court ruling, that can accept unlimited contributions from corporations, labor unions and individuals.
 Super PACs are independent, and they’re prohibited from coordinating most communications with a candidate committee, although some are run by close associates of the candidates they support.
 They are required to report the identity of their donors, but may accept money from “dark money” nonprofits, who aren’t themselves required to report their donors.
 The result: some super PACs use secret money to advocate for and against political candidates.

 Hybrid PACs — A relatively new type of political committee may raise unlimited amounts of money to advocate for and against candidates like a super PAC — and at the same time collect limited amounts of cash to give directly to candidates.
 Hybrid PACs must maintain separate accounts for the two streams of money.
 But they also have the benefit of employing one set of staffers to handle both functions.